Brad Guzan: Middlesbrough

-On July 29, 2016, Guzan signed a two-year contract with newly-promoted Premier League club Middlesbrough, joining on a free transfer, after Aston Villa were relegated to the Championship.
+On July 29, 2016, Guzan signed a two-year contract with newly promoted Premier League club Middlesbrough, joining on a free transfer, after Aston Villa were relegated to the Championship.
 He made his league debut for the club in a 2–1 win away at Sunderland.

 Atlanta United

 On January 26, 2017, it was confirmed that Guzan had signed a contract with recently formed MLS team Atlanta United on a free transfer, and would return to the United States following the conclusion of the 2016–17 Premier League season, after nine years in English football.
 He left Middlesbrough on June 10, 2017.
 For the remainder of the 2017 MLS season, Guzan wore the number 1 shirt.
 Guzan made his Atlanta United debut on July 24, 2017, a 1–0 road victory against Orlando City SC.
 During the 2017 MLS season, Guzan started 14 games, posted a 6–1–7 record, and kept eight clean sheets.
 He led the MLS in save percentage (79.2%) and won MLS Save of the Week three times.
 In 2018 Guzan won the MLS Cup with Atlanta United after a 2–0 victory over the Portland Timbers.

+Following the conclusion of the 2025 regular season on October 18, Guzan officially retired from professional soccer at the age of 41.